Katok's entropy conjecture near real and complex hyperbolic metrics: Introduction

 \subsection{Existing results}

-Katok showed in \cite{Ka} the conjecture on surfaces (i.e $n=2$) and his proof relied on the fact that any negatively curved metric is conformally equivalent to a hyperbolic metric in this case.
+Katok showed Conjecture \ref{conjKatok} for surfaces (i.e., $n=2$) \cite{Ka}, and his proof relied on the fact that any negatively curved metric is conformally equivalent to a hyperbolic metric in this case.
 His argument extends to any dimension for metrics in the conformal class of a locally symmetric metric but this does not exhaust all metrics in dimension $n\geq 3$.

-We note that Foulon \cite{Fou} and then De Simoi, Leguil, Vinhage and Yang \cite{SLVY} generalized the result of Katok.
+We note that Foulon \cite{Fou}, and then De Simoi, Leguil, Vinhage and Yang \cite{SLVY}, generalized the result of Katok.
 In their setting, the geodesic flow on the 3-dimensional manifold $SM$ is replaced by a general Anosov flow on a 3-manifold.
-The Liouville measure is replaced by the contact volume or a smooth invariant measure and they show that equality with the measure of maximal entropy implies that the system is conjugated to an algebraic flow (see \cite{Fou,SLVY} for the precise statements).
+The Liouville measure is replaced by the contact volume or a smooth invariant measure, and they show that equality with the measure of maximal entropy implies that the system is conjugate to an algebraic flow (see \cite{Fou,SLVY} for the precise statements).

-In higher dimensions, fewer results are known and there has been no progress on this conjecture for more than two decades.
+In higher dimensions, fewer results are known.
 Let us first state a major result of Besson, Courtois, Gallot \cite{BCG} which asserts that for a closed manifold $M^n$ which admits a locally symmetric metric $g_0$ (unique in this case by Mostow's rigidity theorem), then $g\mapsto\mathrm{Ent}_{\mathrm{top}}(g)$ is (strictly) minimized at $g_0$ among negatively curved metrics $g$ with volume equal to that of $g_0$.
 For the entropy of the Liouville measure, Flaminio \cite[Theorem C]{Fla} showed that there exist hyperbolic metrics in dimension $3$ which neither maximize nor minimize $g\mapsto \mathrm{Ent}_{\mathrm{Liou}}(g)$ among metrics of constant volume, see also \cite{Mau} for a generalization to higher dimensions.

 Flaminio in \cite[Theorem A]{Fla} obtained an "infinitesimal" version of Katok's conjecture near real hyperbolic metrics in any dimension.
 To state his result, let us first introduce a functional $\Phi$ defined on negatively curved metrics: